Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: Introduction

-A desirable property of the proximal splitting algorithms is that they can be parallelized.
-Thus, when minimizing the sum of a large number of functions on a parallel computing architecture, each computing node can handle one of the functions.
-Mathematical splitting gracefully blends into the physical splitting of the computing hardware, in that case.
-The needs for such parallel optimization algorithms are rapidly growing in distributed learning and artificial intelligence.
+Also, a desirable property of the proximal splitting algorithms is that they can be parallelized.
+Thus, when minimizing the sum of a large number of functions on a parallel computing architecture, each processor can handle one of the functions.
+Mathematical splitting gracefully blends into the physical splitting of the computing hardware in that case.
+The need for such parallel optimization algorithms is rapidly growing in distributed or federated learning \cite{kon16,kai21,mal20} and artificial intelligence.
 The last part of the paper is dedicated to parallel versions of the algorithms.

-The paper is organized as follows: in Section 2, we present relaxed versions of the forward--backward splitting algorithm to solve monotone inclusions.
-This analysis is subsequently applied in Section 3 to the Loris--Verhoeven algorithm, which is a primal--dual forward--backward algorithm.
-In Section 4, we analyse the Chambolle--Pock algorithm and its particular case, the Douglas--Rachford algorithm, which is equivalent to the Alternating Direction Method of Multipliers (ADMM).
-For them too, we derive convergence results for relaxed versions, which extend previously known results.
-In Section 5, we study an algorithm, which we call the Generalized Chambolle--Pock algorithm, since it is applicable to the minimization of two functions composed with two linear operators, and reverts back to the Chambolle--Pock algorithm when one the linear operator is the identity.
+The paper is organized as follows. \br{In \cref{secadd}, we present the most important notions and principles underlying the class of iterative algorithms for large-scale convex nonsmooth optimization under study. } In \cref{sec2}, we present relaxed versions of the forward-backward splitting algorithm to solve monotone inclusions.
+This analysis is subsequently applied in \cref{sec3} to the Loris--Verhoeven algorithm, which is a primal-dual forward-backward algorithm.
+In \cref{sec4}, we analyze the Chambolle--Pock algorithm and its particular case, the Douglas--Rachford algorithm, which is equivalent to the Alternating Direction Method of Multipliers (ADMM).
+For these too, we derive convergence results for relaxed versions, which extend previously known results.
+In \cref{sec5}, we study an algorithm that we call the Generalized Chambolle--Pock algorithm, since it is applicable to the minimization of two functions composed with two linear operators and reverts back to the Chambolle--Pock algorithm when one of the linear operators is the identity.
 The algorithm has been presented in the literature as a linearized or preconditioned version of the ADMM, but without relaxation.
-In Section 6, we study an algorithm proposed independently by the first author and by B.\ C.\ V\~u, which is also a primal--dual forward--backward algorithm.
-Section 7 is devoted to recently proposed algorithms based on a three-operator splitting scheme, which can be viewed as the fusion of the forward--backward and Douglas--Rachford two-operator splitting schemes.
-Along the way, new algorithm variants are proposed, like in Sections 6.1 and 7.1.
-Finally, in Section 8, we propose parallel versions of all these algorithms, by applying them in product spaces.
+In \cref{sec6}, we study an algorithm proposed independently by the first author and by B.\ C.\ V\~u that is also a primal-dual forward-backward algorithm. \Cref{sec7} is devoted to recently proposed algorithms based on a three-operator splitting scheme, which can be viewed as the fusion of the forward-backward and Douglas--Rachford two-operator splitting schemes.
+Along the way, new algorithm variants are proposed, for example, in \cref{sec61,secnaq}.
+Finally, in \cref{sec8}, we propose parallel versions of all these algorithms by applying them in product spaces.